NunaInc/nudl/README.md

 `clang-format -style=Google -i <file>` for specific file. https://formulae.brew.sh/formula/clang-format
-  - Note: use `// clang-format off` and `// clang-format on` to disable `clang-format` in a section of a file
+  - Note: use `// clang-format off` and `// clang-format on` to disable `clang-format` in a section of a file.